Odds Movement Tracker

 Health: Perhaps the most common influence of market movers.
 Bettors are usually correct to steer away from horses coming off an injury or look dull or lathered up before a race, causing their odds to rise.
 Similarly, NFL odds and NBA odds can move drastically when bettors learn a team’s key player may be sidelined, benched or compromised by injury.

-Betting Patterns: Some horses are consistently overbet, shrinking their odds far lower than they should be.
-In sports betting, public teams such as the New York Yankees or Dallas Cowboys are often overvalued because fans like to bet on them.
+Betting Patterns: Publicly-loved teams such as the New York Yankees or Dallas Cowboys are often overvalued because fans like to bet on them.
 Oddsmakers are aware of this and may set their betting lines accordingly.
-Smart money takes this into account.
+Smart money takes this into account and you should to.

 It’s possible with research and knowledge.
+You may think a key player who hobbled off the field the previous game may not be 100%, even though the team says the injury is not serious.
+Or an inclement weather forecast is likely to limit the number of points scored in a totals wager.
 In horse racing, you may have noticed a horse who was bumped or broke slowly during his most recent race, an incident that doesn’t show up in the form comments but compromised the horse’s chances.
-In sports betting, you may think a key player who hobbled off the field the previous game may not be 100%, even though the team says the injury is not serious.
-Or an inclement weather forecast is likely to limit the number of points scored in a totals wager.

 CHECK OUT: Our Sports Betting Guides Can Help You Improve Your Chances At Profit

-How to Stay on Top of Market Movers
+How to Stay on Top of Biggest Odds Movement

 This is why knowledge and research matter.
 If a line has moved significantly and you can’t identify (or disagree with) the reasons why, that’s a market mover to avoid or consider taking the other side.
 If the reasons for the line movement are valid, then following the sharps may make more sense.
 You might have missed the early line move, but a winner is still a winner and any profit is better than a loss.